Degree Fulfillment

 3. Students should consult with the Director of Undergraduate Studies (DUS) about which transfer courses may count toward the major departmental requirements.

-Can courses taken as part of study abroad count toward the major?
+Can courses taken as part of study abroad count toward the major, minor, or special program?

-Students who receive permission by GS to study abroad must obtain official approval from their major department for any transfer courses to be counted toward the major.
+Students who receive permission by GS to study abroad must obtain official approval from their program for any transfer courses to be counted toward the major, minor, or special program.

-Can summer term courses count toward the major?
+Can summer term courses count toward the major, minor, or special program?

-Many departments have limits and restrictions regarding Columbia summer courses and the major.
+Many departments have limits and restrictions regarding Columbia summer courses and the major and secondary programs of study.
 Students are strongly advised to check with their departments on such policies.

 Any other exemptions to the above rules are clearly articulated on the GS website or on departmental websites.